X-croot/MacDroid/README.md

 ## Installation (Magisk)

+0. If using Android 12 thru 14, download and configure [Libresposed](https://github.com/matu6968/libresposed) to block MAC-address randomization.
 1. Download `MacDroid.zip` to your device.
 2. Open **Magisk** → **Modules** → **Install from storage** → select `MacDroid.zip`.
 3. Reboot.